asanza/keithley_199/README.md

 The software was built with the [Microchip Toolchain](http://www.microchip.com/mplab/compilers).

-We use [Ceedling](http://www.throwtheswitch.org/ceedling/) for building and testing (but for comfort, [MPLABX](http://www.microchip.com/mplab/mplab-x-ide)files are available).
+We use [Ceedling](http://www.throwtheswitch.org/ceedling/) for building and testing (but for comfort, [MPLABX](http://www.microchip.com/mplab/mplab-x-ide) files are available).

 In order to build the software, go to the root directory and do: